-• Unless otherwise approved by the Board, ENA terms will consist of a twelventyfour (1224) month base period with the option to extend in twelve (12) month increments up to a total of sixty (60) months administratively, with notifications to the Board which will include a project status update, reasons for the extension, and proposed next steps.
+• ENA terms will consist of a twenty-four (24) month base period with the option to extend up to a total of sixty (60) months administratively, with notifications to the Board which will include a project status update, reasons for the extension, and proposed next steps.
 In considering an extension, staff will determine whether substantial progress has been made towards fulfillment of the requirements of the ENA and may require payment of additional fees and/or deposits.